Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Children per mother steady at 2.15, ranking 16th in Europe
+• Children per mother stable around 2.15, ranking 16th in Europe

 Key fertility indicators — Croatia